 Tachycardia is a rapid heart rate of more than 100 beats per minute.
 Sinus tachycardia, from the heart's sinus node, is a normal response to exercise, illness, or stress.

 There are several types of abnormal tachycardias or arrhythmias.
-These can come from two places:
+These can come from 2 places:

 This condition can be life-threatening, but it can be treated.
 If you think you or someone you know has this condition, call for emergency medical services right away.

-Factors that may increase your chance of tachycardia include:
+Factors that may increase your chances of tachycardia:

 Tachycardia may cause: